 Know Your Starting and Ending R-Values

 If you are starting off fresh, and have no attic insulation yet, start with an R-value of at least 38.
-You can check local codes and that Department of Energy chart above for specific recommendations).
+You can check local codes and the Department of Energy chart above for specific recommendations).
 If you already have some insulation, simply subtract what you have from the desired value.
 R38 works well as a basic starting point.

 To find out if you have enough insulation in your attic, measure the thickness of the insulation from top to bottom using a ruler.
 If it is less than R-30 (which is to say, 11 inches of fiberglass/rock wool or 8 inches of cellulose) then you may want to add more.
 Check the chart below as a down and dirty guide of your existing R-value: